 The circular argument is not characteristic of “Ethnic Chinese” studies but is observed in studies on any specific subject.
 What perspective can we develop when we begin to consider actions and phenomena regardless of their subject (in this case, “Ethnic Chinese”)?
 This type of attitudes might be the key to improving “Ethnic Chinese” studies by breaking out of the circular argument.
 This book consists of case studies based on this perspective.

-(Written by Koji Tsuda, Associate Professor of Graduate School of Arts and Sciences / 2017)
+(Written by TSUDA Koji, Associate Professor, Graduate School of Arts and Sciences / 2017)